 Is it even possible for one person to have multiple garages they need to keep in their mind - or is it a “one-per-person” kind of thing?

-How many garages can someone attend before it becomes “too much”.
+How many garages can someone attend (as staff) before it becomes “too much”.

 Is there a better tech than Zoom?
 In 2022, it works much better than early 2021, and at least people can join via browser.

 When people start working in-office again, how does this continue?
 (People have started, and Garage seems to be a permanent culture shift.
 But it helps that our offices are distributed around).